jpvantassel/sw-course/modules/1_processing/fdbf.md

 There are two additional details worth discussing with respect to the use of the frequency-domain beamformer for performing MASW.
 The first is the application of sensor specific amplitude weighting.
-The weighting can be applied at any point in the process, however is typically applied immediately after frequency-domain transformation (before the dimensionality increases) or during the beamforming itself.
+The weighting can be applied at any point in the process, however it is typically applied immediately after frequency-domain transformation (before the dimensionality increases) or during the beamforming itself.
 In practice, users typical use either no weight (this produces the same results as the FK transform (Gabriels et al. 1967)), inverse amplitude weighting (this, as pointed out by Foti et al. (2015), produces the same results as the phase-shift transform (Park et al. 1998)), or square root of the receiver-source distance (this is the optimal weighting to compensate for the cylindrical spreading of surface waves (Zywicki 1999)).
-The second is the functional form of the beamforning trial vector.
-There are two options the assumption of a plane wave vector as used by all of the other transforms discussed (Gabriels et al. 1967; McMechan and Yedlin, 1981; Park et al., 1998) or the cylindrical wave vector which appropriately models the cylindrical spread of surface-waves (Zywicki 1999; Zywicki and Rix 2004).
+The second implementation detail worth discussing is the functional form of the beamforming steering vector.
+Two options are used in practice.
+They include a plane wave steering vector as used by all of the transforms previously discussed (Gabriels et al. 1967; McMechan and Yedlin, 1981;
+Park et al., 1998)
+or the cylindrical wave vector which appropriately models the cylindrical spread of surface-waves (Zywicki 1999; Zywicki and Rix 2004).
+As the cylindrical steering verctor appropriately models the cylindrical spreading of surface waves it should outperform its counterparts, particularly in the near-field (i.e., offsets close to the recording array).

 ## References